NNPDF/nnusf/docs/source/tutorials/fitting.rst

 Store NνSF predictions as LHAPDF
 --------------------------------

-For future convenience, the NNSF:math:`\nu` predictions can be stored as LHAPDF grids.
+For future convenience, the NNSFν predictions can be stored as LHAPDF grids.
 The structure functions have the following LHAPDF IDs:

 .. list-table:: LHAPDF ID